bbglab/immunebiomarkers/0_analyses/2_validation/README.md

-# Immune Biomarkers
+# Validation

 ## Goal
-* Share code used to produce results for "Five factors underlie response to immunotherapy" paper.
+* Share code used to run validation analyses.

 ## Organization
-* 0_analyses contains all analyses.
-* 1_figures produces paper figures (0_analyses run first).
-* mission_control specifies directory locations and contains helper files.
-* launch_pad contains scripts run all the analyses.
-* env contains the conda environments .yaml files used to analyses and figures.
+* 0_* files each prepare the underyling data downloaded for each study (see requirements).
+* 1_combied_studies.ipynb combines the prepared datasets into one dataframe.
+* 2_* build Hartwig XGBoost models based on all CPI patients.
+* 3_* get leave-one-out estimates for Hartwig XGBoost models and extract dependence plots.
+* 4_apply_hmf_model_external apply the Hartwig trained XGBoost models to other external studies.
+* 5_hmf_shaps extracts shapley values from Hartwig XGBoost models.
+* 6_hmf_non_cpi_apply applies XGBoost models to non-CPI treated patients in Hartwig.
+* 7_measure evaluates the predictive performance of XGBoost models on external studies.

 ## Requirements to run